jphaugh/Bioinformatics-FinalProject/README.md

 MarmosetAccessionJSON.txt, the summary file for the marmoset protein-coding FASTA sequence provided by NCBI.

-OldWorldNCBI-TerminalCode.txt, the code input to the MacOS command line terminal to access and download specific MHC gene FASTA files.
+Updated-OldWorldNCBI-TerminalCode.txt, the code input to the MacOS command line terminal to access and download specific MHC gene FASTA files.

-ProjectPythonCode-Colab.ipynb, a copy of our Colab notebook containing all other code and analyses, including those done iniitally in Bridges2.
+Updated-ProjectPythonCode-Colab.ipynb, a copy of our Colab notebook containing all other code and analyses, including those done iniitally in Bridges2.